seungwonme/ScreenshotMacro/README.md

 ## Features

 - **Macro Mode**: Automatically captures screenshots of a specified area multiple times with customizable delays and automates right arrow key presses.
-- **View Mode**: Captures a screenshot every time the right arrow key is pressed.
+- **Self Mode**: Captures a screenshot every time the right arrow key is pressed.
 Key listening can be started and stopped via the GUI.
 - **Clean Mode**: Deletes all screenshots stored in the `screenshots` folder.
 - **PDF Conversion**: Combines captured screenshots into a single PDF file.